mitsuhiko/insta-website/content/docs/cli.md

 forces all snapshot tests to pass so that they are collected.
 It accepts the same arguments as the normal `cargo test` command.

+Additionally extra comments can be passed to `cargo test` when separated with `--`.

 **Options:**

 * `-p` / `--package`: selects the package to run tests for.